If you’re an AARP member, listen up. Chase has teamed up with the organization to offer a great credit card deal to members over the age of 50.

 - And no points expiration as long as your account remains open and in good standing

 Instead of dealing with categories that rotate each quarter, the AARP Visa Card offers 3% cash back at gas stations AND at restaurants all year long.

 And we all know retired folks like to go out to eat a lot…and probably drive to wherever it is they’re going.

 Additionally, there are no limits on how much cash back you can earn, unlike other cards that limit the amount of cash back (e.g. Blue Cash Everyday).

-You also get 1% cash back on all other purchases, so if you spend a decent amount each year, you can rack up the cash back.
+You also get 1% cash back on all other purchases, so if you spend a decent amount each year, you can rack up the cash back with this card.

 Monthly gas spending: $400 ($12)

 Monthly restaurant spending: $300 ($9)

 Total monthly purchases: $2,000